Acruxos/Acruxos.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I'm Xiaotian Ye (叶笑天), second-year undergraduate in Computer Science at [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/), and a research intern at the Institute of Automation, Chinese Academy of Sciences [(CASIA)](http://english.ia.cas.cn/).
-I work at [CRIPAC](http://cripac.ia.ac.cn/en/EN/volumn/home.shtml), [NLPR](http://www.nlpr.ia.ac.cn/en/), where I am fortunate to be advised by [Prof. Shu Wu](http://shuwu.name/).
+I'm Xiaotian Ye (叶笑天), third-year undergraduate in Computer Science at [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/), and a research intern at the Institute of Automation, Chinese Academy of Sciences [(CASIA)](http://english.ia.cas.cn/).
+I work at [NLPR](http://cripac.ia.ac.cn/en/EN/volumn/home.shtml), [MAIS](https://mais.ia.ac.cn/), where I am fortunate to be advised by [Prof. Shu Wu](http://shuwu.name/).

-My research focuses on **Large Language Models, particularly their content safety and interpretability**, and I'm currently working on **editing knowledge in LLMs**, as well as investigating **jailbreaking techniques & defenses**.
-I am passionate about developing reliable and trustworthy AI systems, enhancing our ability to leverage these technologies to drive greater progress in various fields.
+My research focuses on **Safety for LLMs/NLP**, and I am generally interested in different topics like **Knowledge Editing, Unlearning, Jailbreaking and Privacy issues**.
+I have a broad interest in developing reliable and trustworthy AI systems, enhancing our ability to leverage these technologies in various fields.
 Beyond my research, I am also passionate about Competitive Programming and have received a silver medal in ICPC - Asia Regional Contest.

 ### 🔥Recent Update